 Brush the beard down from the roots and comb the moustache from the centre out to create a part.
 Do this after you’ve washed, conditioned and moisturised your beard, and whenever your beard needs taming throughout the day.

-Regular trimming rids the beard of excess and damaged hair that can cause itching.
+Regular trimming rids the beard of excess and damaged hair that can cause an itchy beard.
 If you’re in the early stages of growing your beard, you should leave any trimming until around the 12-week mark.
 By then it should be long and thick enough and any patchy areas should have filled in.

 Make a habit of going to the barber every few weeks for a proper trim.
 In between visits, use a good pair of beard trimming scissors to snip any unruly hairs and maintain the shape of the beard.